puppetlabs/gatling-puppet-load-test/NEW_README.md

 The easiest way to immediately kill a test run is to kill the corresponding Java process on the metrics node.
 Find the process id with top and then use `kill <PID>`.

 ### Generating reports for aborted runs
 If a Gatling scenario is aborted the reports may not be generated.
-In this case you can run Gatling in reports-only mode to generate the reports for a previous run.
+In this case you can run Gatling in reports-only mode to generate the reports for a previous run (assuming that the hosts have been preserved).
 You'll need to specify the name of the folder on the metrics node containing the simulation.log file for the run.
-Look in `~/gatling-puppet-load-test/simulation-runner/results` for a folder that starts with 'PerfTestLarge-' followed by the run id and verify that the folder contains a valid simulation.log file.
+Look in `~/gatling-puppet-load-test/simulation-runner/results` for a folder that starts with 'PerfTestLarge-' followed by the run id and verify that the folder contains a valid (non-empty) simulation.log file.

 If you find that the simulation.log file is not being populated during your run you may need to reduce the log buffer size from the 8kb default.
 Set `gatling.data.file.bufferSize` in gatling.conf to a smaller value like 256 (this may impact performance).

-To run in reports-only mode set PUPPET_GATLING_REPORTS_ONLY=true and PUPPET_GATLING_REPORTS_TARGET=<YOUR_RESULT_FOLDER>.
+To run in reports-only mode, run as you normally would against previously provisioned hosts and set the environment variables PUPPET_GATLING_REPORTS_ONLY=true and PUPPET_GATLING_REPORTS_TARGET=<YOUR_RESULT_FOLDER>.

+For example: `bundle exec rake performance_against_already_provisioned BEAKER_INSTALL_TYPE=pe BEAKER_PRE_SUITE= BEAKER_PRESERVE_HOSTS=always BEAKER_HOSTS=log/hosts_preserved.yml PUPPET_GATLING_REPORTS_ONLY=true PUPPET_GATLING_REPORTS_TARGET=PerfTestLarge-1524773045554`

 After the run you should see that the report files have been generated within the result folder and copied to your local machine.